itsjesushx/TownOfSushi/README.md

 ### **Team: Impostors**

 The Venerer is an Impostor that gains abilities through killing.\
-After their first kill, the Venerer can camouflage themself.\
+After their first kill, the Venerer can camouflage every alive player.\
 After their second kill, the Venerer can sprint.\
 After their third kill, every other player is slowed while their ability is activated.\
+This role cannot spawn on Fungle.\
+This role cannot spawn with the "Camouflage Comms" option active.\
 All abilities are activated by the one button and have the same duration.

 ### Game Options